POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: Introduction

 At high elevation angles, the large path lengths through the Earth result in significant attenuation in the neutrino flux at high energies; however, Earth-skimming neutrinos that emerge with relatively small elevation angles can produce EAS signals.
 Tau neutrinos have the added feature that their attenuation through the Earth can be somewhat mitigated by regeneration, since the secondary \taon could decay and produce a third-generation tau neutrino, albeit at a lower energy~\cite{Halzen:1998be,Becattini:2000fj,Dutta:2000jv,Beacom:2001xn,Alvarez-Muniz:2017mpk}.

 The Probe Of Extreme Multi-Messenger Astrophysics (POEMMA)~\cite{Olinto:2017xbi} is a space-based mission described in the NASA Astrophysics Probe study report~\cite{POEMMAConcept}.
-POEMMA is optimized for measurements of EASs both from ultra-high--energy cosmic rays (UHECRs) using the stereo air fluorescence technique with the satellites in a quasi-nadir viewing configuration and from upward-going tau neutrinos via Cherenkov signals in the optical band ($300 - 900$~nm) with the satellites pointed closer to the Earth limb.
-The POEMMA instruments can quickly re-point towards the direction of a transient source and track it through the neutrino detection region, enabling follow up of Target-of-Opportunity (ToO) alerts in neutrinos and/or other astrophysical messengers.
+POEMMA is optimized for measurements of EASs both from ultra-high--energy cosmic rays (UHECRs) using the stereo air fluorescence technique with the satellites in a quasi-nadir viewing configuration (POEMMA-stereo mode) and from upward-going tau neutrinos via Cherenkov signals in the optical band ($300 - 900$~nm) with the satellites pointed closer to the Earth limb (POEMMA-limb mode).
+The POEMMA instruments can quickly re-point towards the direction of a transient source and track it through the neutrino detection region, enabling follow-up of Target-of-Opportunity (ToO) alerts in neutrinos and/or other astrophysical messengers.
 POEMMA operates during astronomical night in order to measure the near-ultraviolet air fluorescence and optical Cherenkov EAS signals.

 The POEMMA satellite-based instruments are planned to orbit in tandem with a separation of the order of $300$~km at an altitude of $h=525$~km, and with an orbital period of $T_s=95$~min.
 The orbital plane is oriented at an angle of $\xi_i=28.5^{\circ}$ relative to the Earth's polar axis, and the precession period is $T_p=54.3$~days.
-For neutrino bursts with short time scales ($\sim 10^3$~s), the orbit of the satellites around the Earth allows for nearly full sky coverage, assuming adequate target visibility.
-The added precession of the orbital plane of the satellites over a few month time span ensures that long-duration neutrino bursts ($\sim 10^5-10^6$~s) will come into view regardless of celestial position~\cite{Guepin:2018yuf}.
 The spacecraft avionics will allow POEMMA to quickly slew its pointing by as much as $90^{\circ}$ in $500$~s.
+With these design features, POEMMA will have access to the entire dark sky within the timescale of one orbit.
 In the case of transients lasting longer than a day, the spacecraft propulsion systems will allow for adjusting the separation between the two satellites to bring a source within overlapping instrument light pools, lowering the energy threshold for detecting neutrinos.
-As such, POEMMA ToO observations will be conducted in one of two satellite configurations, depending on the duration of the transient event: the dual configuration with large satellite separation for short-duration events, and the stereo configuration with small satellite separation for long-duration events.
+As such, POEMMA ToO observations will be conducted in one of two satellite configurations, depending on the duration of the transient event: the ToO-dual configuration with large satellite separation for short-duration events, and the ToO-stereo configuration with small satellite separation for long-duration events.